Fergany/IKEA-WAREHOUSING-SYSTEM/SYSTEM_DESIGN.md

 ```
 ### PUT /api/v1/products/{id}/sell
 ```
-APIs to sell a product that has the gaven {id}.
+APIs to sell a product with a given {id} and update the inventory accordingly..
 ```
 ##### return
 ```